Nicolaus93/nicolaus93.github.io/_posts/2017-4-25-fourth_post.md

 \end{align*}
 $$

-## Note: square root of an eigendecomposition
+## Note square root of an eigendecomposition

 Given an eigendecomposition $ \mathbf{Z} = \mathbf{P\Lambda P}^\top $, then the following holds: